rehmanh/Aesthetic-Clinic/README.md

-~~Add Styling to User Profile Page~~ | Make a nice seedfile Add content to Footer | Add record number field to users table ~~Fix behavior of sidebar on Turbolinks~~ | Search bar for users Add 2 nice consistent font families |
-Add image assets and descriptions for procedures |
+~~Add Styling to User Profile Page~~ | Make a nice seedfile Add content to Footer | Add record number field to users table ~~Fix behavior of sidebar on Turbolinks~~ | Search bar for users Add 2 nice consistent font families | create PatientRecord table and associate with Users Add image assets and descriptions for procedures |
 ~~Make procedure images show the name on Hover for large viewports and show the name under them for small viewports~~ |
 ~~Fix appointments view in User Show Page~~ |